GuillaumeBouchetEpitech/all-cpp-websocket-client-server/README.md

   * compress the opened files (when possible)
   * cache in-memory (hash map)
 * accept and reply to HTTP request (GET)
-  * handle any custom request9s
+  * handle any custom requests
     * used to reply the "web-socket-config.json"
   * retrieve the requested file from the cache
     * reply the compressed payload (when available and supported)